 Why Choose Mediation?

-– One key reason you might want to choose mediation for your situation is that in California and other states, parents aren’t obligated to pay for children after the age of 18.
-When there are no rules, it can be difficult to hold your co-parent to an agreement.
+– One key reason you might want to choose mediation for your situation is that in California and some other states, parents aren’t obligated to pay for children after the age of 18.
+When there are no clear rules, it can be difficult to hold your co-parent to an agreement.
 Mediation opens the space to work towards definite goals.

 – College education is a minefield of costs and exemptions.
 Working with mediators who are financial experts can help you time your divorce and optimize your resources to make the most of college assistance.

 You Can Find a Way to Climb the Mountain